vuestorefront/integration-boilerplate/README.md

-# SDK Based Integration Boilerplate for VSF 2
+# SDK Based Integration Boilerplate for Alokai

 ## Creating a new integration?
 The fastest way to get started is to use our CLI to generate a new integration boilerplate